David Kachel goes into detail to explain how black and white film works, sharing the ins and outs of B&W film.

 Before being fixed, a properly developed negative of a normal subject has lots of leftover exposed but not yet developed silver halide crystals in highlight regions.
 These crystals simply did not reach their induction times.
 But it has very little of such crystals in the shadows.
 Most of what can be developed in shadow areas, has already been developed.
 If you were to intentionally continue development beyond this point, you would be able to get a lot more density out of all the undeveloped silver halide crystals remaining in highlight areas, but there is little or nothing left to develop in the shadows.
 You cannot develop silver halide crystals that have already been developed or that have exposures far below the level that makes them developable.

 If you haven’t yet realized it, you have just put this information on how film works to use by explaining to yourself why there is really no such thing as pushing film!
 Film speeds are based on densities in shadow areas.
 Those areas where everything is already more or less, fully developed.
-Pushing film just means developing it for a longer period of time.
+Pushing film just means developing it for longer time.
 This will substantially increase development of exposed crystals with smaller development centers in highlight areas, but will do very little in shadows.
 The most you are likely to gain in film speed by pushing film is about a half stop.
 That is, turning a 400 ISO film into a 600 ISO film.
 I suppose that with just the right film, combined with just the right super-duper developer, you might achieve something approaching a full stop of speed gain, but it is unlikely.
 In the mean time, you would get an overly contrasty and very dense negative that is at best, difficult to print.
 You also get a lot more fog which just happens to look like denser shadows.
 It isn’t.
 Pushing film does nothing but partially hide the fact that the film has been underexposed, by adding density and contrast to the wrong end of the scale.
 But it does not hide that underexposure very well, at all.
 There is no magical developer that can change the laws of physics and put exposed silver halide crystals where they did not exist before.

 Nota Bene: There is a long- standing, worldwide tradition in photography of perpetuating absolute nonsense.
 Magical developers, secret development methods, dance-like agitation routines, special developer additives, miracle films, all sorts of hokey, useless (and expensive) darkroom gadgets, and on and on.
 Oh, and we cannot forget the SYSTEMS!